This tiny tester uses two transistors which resembles tiny switches to check the wires quality.

 Formulas:

-To choose the right component values and make sure the circuit functions as intended, you may apply certain general ideas and computations to the continuity tester circuit shown in the above figure.
+Using some general principles and calculations one can choose the right component values and ensure that the circuit operates as designed for the continuity tester circuit shown in the above picture.

 The LEDs current limiting resistor (100Ω):